GA-BEWD-2014/BEWD-2014/08_Routes_Cont_Views/README.md

 ###Learning Objectives

-*	Explain the MVC structure and differentiate between viewS and controllers.
+*	Explain the MVC structure and differentiate between views and controllers.
 *	Describe the request reponse cycle and the flow of control in a Rails app.
 *	Generate a controller with a view.
 *	Identify where to put css and JavaScript files.